 I then right-clicked the external drive icon on Mac desktop > Get Info.
 It showed this format:

 What is NTFS?
 I’m not going to explain here; you can read more on Wikipedia.
-The problem is that on macOS, you can’t work with files saved on an NTFS drive unless you use a paid app like Paragon NTFS for Mac.
+The problem is that on macOS, you can’t work with files saved on an NTFS drive unless you use a third-party app which usually costs money.

-Note: The tutorial and screenshots below are based on macOS Sierra 10.12.5.
+Note: The tutorial and screenshots below are based on an older version of macOS.
 They might be different if your Mac is on a relatively new macOS version.